Downtown Owl: Plot outline

-Film adaption
+Film adaptation

 In October 2012, Gettin' Rad Productions, the production company owned by Adam Scott and his wife, Naomi Scott, optioned the movie rights to Downtown Owl.
 "It’s lovely and moving and funny.
 We just thought it’s a really great story about people that I relate to but also small enough that it would make a good first film out of the gate for us," Adam Scott was quoted in The Hollywood Reporter.

 Film School Rejects writer Neil Miller said, "This book is rich with unique and interesting characters and situations that would be perfect matches for a Coen-esque romp through 1983 rural North Dakota."

-In April 2022, Deadline reported that a film adaption of the novel was being co-directed and co-produced by Lily Rabe and Hamish Linklater, from a screenplay by the latter, with Rabe's producing partner Bettina Barrow serving as co-producer, in association with Stage 6 Films.
+In April 2022, Deadline reported that a film adaptation of the novel was being co-directed and co-produced by Lily Rabe and Hamish Linklater, from a screenplay by the latter, with Rabe's producing partner Bettina Barrow serving as co-producer, in association with Stage 6 Films.
 Rabe, Ed Harris, Vanessa Hudgens, Finn Wittrock, Jack Dylan Grazer, August Blanco Rosenstein, and Henry Golding were announced as the cast.
 Filming began in April in Minnesota, and wrapped by the end of that month.
 The film is expected to release in 2023, by Sony Pictures Releasing.